abcnorio/nspawn-aiml/Readme.md

 ### Forward X from container to host to be able to use a browser

 One can use a nested x-server like Xephyr or `xhost +lan:` to allow access.
-Xephyr seems to have a problem with resizable windows of browsers ie. those cannot properly be resized although Xephyr itself can be resized.
-So we will use `xhost +local:`.
-If there is someone who knows how to configure Xephyr to allow for resizable browser windows in this setup, please leave a comment how to achieve this.
-What can be found on the net is that using Xephyr is more secure than xhost.
-So Xephyr is preferred but has problems with resizing the browser window.
+Xephyr should be preferred because of security.
+Otherwise, use `xhost +local:`.

 ### Prevent certain files from being changed